 A: The previous law allowed a maximum of four of the following animals: cats, dogs, chickens, a series of other birds, and one pot-bellied pig.
 Under the Board Bill 52, residents in any zoning district would be allowed to keep a maximum of eight fowl depending on size of one’s yard, in addition to up to four domestic animals (Section 3 Subsection D).
 Things that won’t change in the new bill include the banning of large farm animals or roosters on any residential area.

 (Fowl: chickens, ducks, turkeys, geese, pigeons, quail, and pheasants)

 Q: Are roosters allowed?

-A: No. The current law states that roosters are prohibited in the City of St. Louis and this will not change if the proposed bill passes.
+A: No. The previous law and Board Bill 52 states that roosters are prohibited in the City of St. Louis.
 (Section 3 Subsection A)

 Q: Does this change how many cats and dogs I can have?

 A: No!
-The number of chickens/rabbits one may have would not influence the number of pets allowed under the proposed bill.
-You will still be able to have 4 domestic animals.
+The number of chickens one may have does not influence the number of pets allowed.
+You are still able to have 4 domestic animals.

 Q: What are the sanitary conditions required for keeping chickens?